ShuyiZhangResearchPort/Deep-Hedging/README.md

 ## Configuration

-Two configuration templates are provided:
-- **configDGTC.yaml** — Delta-Gamma hedging with transaction costs
-- **configDGVTC.yaml** — Delta-Gamma-Vega hedging with transaction costs
+A few configuration templates are provided, where the letters after Config represent the abbreviated greeks and TC represents if transaction costs are utilized.

 ## Models